Quebec Tax Calculator

 Provincial Credits Detail

-Quebec provides substantial refundable credits including the Solidarity Tax Credit (up to $353 per adult for housing and sales tax), Work Premium (up to $1,043 for singles, $1,708 for families), and Child Assistance Payment (up to $2,775 per child).
-The province also offers credits for pension income, age, disability, and caregiving.
+Quebec provides substantial refundable credits including the Solidarity Tax Credit (for housing and sales tax), the Work Premium for low-income workers, and the Child Assistance Payment, plus credits for pension income, age, disability, and caregiving.

 Tax System Highlights